 Ingra16.
 January, 2015

 I started designing Ingra in 2007, as a derivative of Lipa (ex DeloBorza), a typeface specifically drawn for newspapers’ info-graphics.
 The earlier design of the typeface was a narrow version of Lipa Sans, made in order to optimise the use of space in a newspaper setting.
 After a few years, I came up with the wider version for a broader range of uses, since designers already used it in different ways.
 After a few attempts, I left the old fonts behind and I decided to redraw it as a brand new typeface.
 The resulting typeface has a strong connection to its ancestor in terms of functionality, but it has a different character.
 That’s why this family got a new name and it’s not part of the upcoming styles of Lipa family.
-You can buy Ingra on Adobe Typekit.
+Use with Adobe Typekit, or contact us.

 Ingra comes in 10 upright styles and three widths.
 Cursive members of the family are planned for mid 2015.
 With a wide range of styles, from Hair to Extra Bold, it is well suited for any kind of editorial, advertising, packaging or corporate design, both on print and screen.